CryptolWhile/Object-Tracking/README.md

 This repository provides a clean, efficient, and scalable pipeline to perform **multi-object tracking** on videos using **Ultralytics YOLOv8** and **BoT-SORT**.

-Features:
+**Key Features**:

 - ✅ YOLOv8 inference with persistent BoT-SORT tracking
 - 🧵 Batch processing for performance
 - 🎞️ Historical motion trails per object
-- ⚙️ Modularized codebase for easy customization
+- ⚙️ Modularized, extensible Python codebase
 - 💻 Works both locally and on Google Colab (with GPU)

 ---